rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 > We do not have implemented this yet.
 > This simple behavior might change later.

+## Flow Extraction

+For all selected lines, we can extract:
+- the AC power flow of line in the aligned market-based network
+- the AC power flow of line in the real time snapshot network

+> By default, we use the terminal 1 flow as power flow.

 ## Inputs

 ### Market-based network